-Heritage is about the celebration of the past-in-the-present.
+Heritage is about the past-in-the-present.

 Heritage is an industry, a global culture industry.